tonykorycki/V-Aid-Climbing/README.md

 4. **Prepare images or camera**:
    - Add test images to `data/images/` directory
    - OR ensure your Pi Camera or USB webcam is connected

+5. **Hardware Setup** (for tactile feedback):
+   - Connect Arduino with GRBL firmware to Raspberry Pi via USB
+   - Ensure the plotter hardware is assembled with servo actuator
+   - Connect GPIO buttons (pins 17 and 27) for user interaction

 ### Running the Program